remotesynth/certifiedfreshevents/content/events/git-merging-and-rebasing.md

 featured: true
 ---

 Branching is one of the things that makes git so powerful, allowing everyone to work on their project without the fear of a colleague accidentally overwriting your work.
 But merging your work can still sometimes be complicated, for example when resolving conflicts or bringing in changes from another branch.
-In this session, Abbey Perrini will cover techniques and strategies that will make you an expert at resolving conflicts, squashing, merging and rebasing your repo using git.
+In this session, Abbey Perini will cover techniques and strategies that will make you an expert at resolving conflicts, squashing, merging and rebasing your repo using git.